tahoe-lafs/tahoe-lafs/docs/configuration.rst

 managed.

-All Tahoe nodes need to make a connection to the Introducer; the ``private/introducers.yaml`` file (described below) configures where the Introducer lives.
+All Tahoe nodes need to make a connection to the Introducer; the ``private/introducers.yaml`` file (described below) configures where one or more Introducers live.
 Tahoe client nodes must also make connections to storage
 servers: these targets are specified in announcements that come from the Introducer.
 Both are expressed as FURLs (a Foolscap URL), which include a list of "connection hints".
 Each connection hint describes one (of perhaps